domain-query-language/dql-server/src/server/adapter/parser/handover.md

 - Write the test
 - Create the ASTs (so the test will actually run)
 - Write the parser function in the appropriate parser

+## Cleanup
+Like any existing codebase, there are a few things I would cleanup.
+Each of the ASTs requires a type field, which is just a string.
+This was added to make printing the ASTs easier.
+However, all the ASTs are stringable, and those string functions didn't end up using that variables, so it's now largely redunant.
+It could be safely removed, making things a bit simpler.